enifmada/wordcounter/README.md

 -toggle viewing only questions that are too long or all questions.

+-counts are now displayed in a nice table (thanks to Jon Settle for the suggestion)

 <br>

-feel free to discord me/message me/github (?) me with feature requests!
+feel free to discord/message/github (?) me with feature requests!